Frontier789/Flib/README.md

 You can compile it for windows by calling make -f makefile.win in /src this creates the static libs in /libWin

+Also i'm new to github (heard it is really good) and just experimenting